 server dump command

-Useful for problem diagnosis of an Open Liberty server because the result file contains server configuration, log information, and details of the deployed applications in the work area directory.
+This command is useful for problem diagnosis of an Open Liberty server because the resulting file contains server configuration, log information, and details of the deployed applications in the work area directory.
 The command can be applied to either a running or a stopped server.

 For a running server, the following information is also included:

 State of each OSGi bundle in the server